This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 respect to each of the coordinates .

-It is natural to use two subscripts to enumerate the elements of this system and we will
+That reader will agree that is natural to use two subscripts to enumerate the elements of

 symmetric, i.e.

-will be defined as the contravariant coefficients of ,
+be defined as the contravariant components of ,

 i.e.